 For life sciences investors, the gene therapy market is one of the most interesting plays today.

 In simple terms, the US National Library of Medicine defines gene therapies as ways to prevent or treat diseases by using genes.
 Gene therapies have the potential to treat patients by inserting a gene into a cell rather than treating the patient with drugs or surgeries.

 This technique has the ability to treat a range of disorders, like inherited diseases, cancer and viral infections.
 Unlike other treatment options, gene therapy is intended as a one time event, although additional dosing may be required in order to completely rid the patient of the disease.

 Looking at market size, the global gene therapy market was worth US$536.45 million in 2018, and is estimated to grow at a compound annual growth rate of 33.9 percent to reach US$5.5 billion by 2026.

-As a report from Grandview Research states, the goal of gene therapy is to pinpoint and treat rare conditions and diseases that don’t have many treatment options.
-In particular, adeno-associated virus (AAV) has become vital in gene therapy.
-AAV is a naturally occurring virus that has been proven to be well tolerated in clinical trials.
+As a report from Grand View Research states, the goal of gene therapy is to pinpoint and treat rare conditions and diseases that don’t have many treatment options.
+In particular, adeno-associated viruses (AAVs) have become vital in gene therapy.
+AAVs are naturally occurring viruses that have been proven to be well tolerated in clinical trials.

 There is of course a range of gene therapy companies that investors can get acquainted with.
-The gene therapy stocks listed below all have market caps over US$500 million.
-All numbers and figures were current as of March 3, 2020.
+The gene therapy stocks listed below all have market caps over US$500 million, and all numbers and figures were current as of May 22, 2020.
 Here’s a closer look at these gene therapy companies.

 Market cap: US$301.25 billion; current share price: US$43.79